StreamIntelligenceLab/KG-template/README.md

 When you run the scripts, several files are generated:

-* reasoner-input.n3 and reasoner-query.n3: Inputs provided to the EYE reasoner.
+* reasoner-input.n3: Input provided to the EYE reasoner.

 * reasoning-result.n3: The output of the reasoning process.